ngs-lang/ngs/doc/ngslang.1.md

 		ret
 	}

 This behaviour allows defining how any given type behaves as a predicate.
-Several built-in types have `Pred` function defined for them.
+Several built-in types have `Pred` method defined for them.
-Here are some examples of how this can shorten the code:
+Here are some examples of how predicate conversion described above can shorten the code:

 	# Would be {...}.filterk(F(k) k ~ /^b/)